Pythonidaer/proshopapp/docs/source/index.rst

    usage
    api

-Lumache has its documentation hosted on Read the Docs.
+ProShopApp has its documentation hosted on Read the Docs.